nationalparkservice/npmap-javascript-library/README.md

 For more information, including API documentation and examples, take a look at the [support documentation](http://www.nps.gov/npmap/support/).

+# Current Status

+Migration of some modules from pre-1.0.0 is ongoing, and should be completed in the next few months.
+Once the migration is completed, 1.0.0 will be tagged, and development will continue.

 # License

 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.